-- The instantaneous fluctuations are random both in space and time.
-Therefore, difficult to resolve. - So, the question is, how can we determine those scales, in particular, the smallest scales? - Also, how the energy is transferred from the large eddies to the smallest ones?
-What is the mechanism? - These questions and more, are answered (to some extension) using Kolmogorov's universal equilibrium theory (K41). - It is important to mention that the energy transfer mechanism is not well understood. - Kolmogorov's theory does not answer all questions. - In fact, I can argue that it is very speculative. - However, it does give a good picture that have been confirmed with experimental and numerical measurements. - Turbulence is too difficult.
-This theory is not definitive, and as such, it cannot be written in stone.
+- The instantaneous fluctuations are random both in space and time. - Therefore, they are difficult and expensive to resolve as they require fine meshes and small time-steps. - So, the question is, how can we determine/characterize the scales in turbulence, in particular, the smallest scales? - Also, how the turbulent energy is transferred from the large eddies to the smallest ones?
+What is the mechanism? - These questions and more, are answered (to some extension) using Kolmogorov's universal equilibrium theory or K41 (the K stand for Kolmogorov and 41 for the year when this theory was proposed 1941 ).

+- It is important to stress that the energy transfer mechanism still is not well understood. - Kolmogorov's theory does not answer all questions. - In fact, we can argue that this theory is very speculative. - There are many references that aim at rebuking this theory (experimentally and numerically). - Nevertheless, the K41 theory gives a good picture that have been confirmed with experimental and numerical measurements. - This theory is not definitive, and as such, it cannot be written in stone. - Turbulence is too difficult to be addressed by one single (and questionable) theory. - By the way, to introduce many concepts we are going to make many assumptions that sometimes are difficult to digest.

-- It is important to emphasize that the energy cascade concept plays an important role in the Kolmogorov theory and the study of turbulence. - The energy cascade process, in which energy is transferred to successively smaller and smaller eddies, continues until the Reynolds number is sufficiently small that the eddy motion is stable, and molecular viscosity is effective in dissipating the kinetic energy. - It was memorably expressed in this poem by Lewis F. Richardson in 1922 [1].
+- It is important to emphasize that the energy cascade concept plays an important role in the Kolmogorov theory and the study of turbulence. - The energy cascade process, states that the turbulent energy is transferred to successively smaller and smaller eddies. - This process continues until the Reynolds number of the eddies is sufficiently small so that the eddy motion is stable, and molecular viscosity is effective in dissipating the kinetic energy. - As previously stated, this mechanism is not well understood. - In fact, it has been found that energy transfer can go from the smallest scales to the largest scales.
+This is known as backscatter. - The energy cascade was memorably described in this poem by Lewis F. Richardson in 1922 [1].